finarly/Notes/Complete/dbt/Exam prep.md

 Operations are macros that you can run using the *run-operation* command.
 They aren't a separate resources, you use operations so you can run a macro without needing to run a model (as macros are used in models)

+## threads
+When dbt runs, it creates a directed acyclic graph (DAG) of links between models.
+The number of threads represents the maximum number of paths through the graph dbt may work on at once.

+For example, with 1 thread dbt would build 1 model and finish it before moving to the next thread.
+If you have 8 threads then dbt can build 8 models at once.

+However:
+- Increasing number of threads puts more load on your warehouse which may affect other jobs
+- The number of concurrent queries your database will allow you to run might be a limiting factor.

+4 is the recommended thread.
+You can also use different number of threads when executing dbt command by using *--threads* option.